mooziii/alert/readme.md

 <dependency>
     <groupId>me.obsilabor</groupId>
     <artifactId>alert</artifactId>
-    <version>1.0.7</version>
+    <version>1.0.8</version>
 </dependency>
 ```
-*For maven you probably have to use any plugin that does the same as shadow, i have no idea how maven works*
+*For maven you probably have to use any plugin that does the same as shadow, I have no idea how maven works*

 <details>
     <summary>Kotlin Tutorial</summary>